Five Outdoor Adventures For Families in Bali

 Traveling to Bali with the family is full of fun and adventure.
 There are so many things to do in Bali with kids and here is our list of the top five outdoor adventures to keep the whole family entertained.
 Remember to take sunscreen, hats, and plenty of water as Bali can get hot!

 Bali Treetop Adventure Park

 Located in Bedugul, Bali Treetops is approximately 1.5 hrs drive from Kuta.
 The park has a high ropes course set up in the trees of a national park and kids from the age of four years can have a go.
-There are different circuits to try, starting with the Squirrel Yellow Circuit (from ages four years and that can reach to 110cm minimum) and goes right up to the heart stopping Adrenaline Black Circuit (over 12 years old).
-This is something for the whole family as Mum and Dad can have a go to!
+There are different circuits to try, starting with the Squirrel Yellow Circuit (from ages four years and that can reach to 110cm minimum) and going right up to the heart-stopping Adrenaline Black Circuit (over 12 years old).
+This is something for the whole family as Mum and Dad can have a go too!

 Read about biking in England and Scotland.